1984 Winter Olympics: Organizing

-A provisional organizing committee was created on July 13, 1978, and the final committee with 79 members was formed as April 1980 by the Yugoslav Olympic Committee and the Sarajevo Municipal Assembly.
-Branko Mikulic, member of the presidency of the central committee of the League of Communists of Yugoslavia, was appointed chairman of the organizing committee.
-Ahmed Karabegovic was appointed the secretary-general and Anto Sucic, then president of the Sarajevo Municipal Assembly, became the president of the executive committee.
+The organizing committee was created on July 13, 1978, and their final form with 79 members was formed as April 1980 by the Yugoslav Olympic Committee and the Sarajevo Municipal Assembly.
+Branko Mikulić, member of the presidency of the central committee of the League of Communists of Yugoslavia, was appointed chairman of the organizing committee.
+Ahmed Karabegović was appointed the secretary-general and Anto Sučić, then president of the Sarajevo Municipal Assembly, became the president of the executive committee.
 The organizing committee included the president of the Yugoslav Olympic committee and representatives of the Federal Executive Council, the League of Communists and the Socialist Alliance of the Working People.